 Rogers Hornsby “The Rajah”

-Rogers Hornsby Sr., nicknamed “The Rajah”, was born on April 27, 1896, in Winters, Texas.
-He was was raised in Fort Worth, near Dallas, also in Texas.
-He was an baseball infielder, manager, and coach.
-Hornsby played for 5 different teams in Major League Baseball (MLB) throughout an illustrious career, which lasted for 23 seasons.
+Rogers Hornsby Sr., known as “The Rajah,” was born on April 27, 1896, in Winters, Texas.
+He grew up in Fort Worth, Texas, and became a baseball infielder, manager, and coach, playing for five different MLB teams during his illustrious 23-season career.

 Career Overview of Rogers Hornsby